sxyazi/yazi/config/docs/keymap.md

 - remove: Move the files to the trash/recycle bin.

+  - `--force`: Don't show the confirmation dialog, and trash/delete the files directly.
   - `--permanently`: Permanently delete the files.

 - create: Create a file or directory (ends with `/` for directories).